- Locate the two release buttons on the back of the Apple Watch casing.

 How often should I clean my watch band?

 If you wear your watch daily, it is recommended to wipe down the band once a week and perform a deeper clean of the lug channels every time you perform an apple watch band replacement.
+Active users should wipe sport bands after every session.

 Ready to refresh your look?
 Explore our premium collection of Apple Watch bands at Watchband.direct.
 From rugged sports straps to elegant leather, we have the perfect replacement for every style and occasion.
 Shop now and give your watch the upgrade it deserves!